 - Subscribe Form

 A basic subscribe form.
-When the customer fills the form out and submits, they'll "Email Marketing Status" will update to "Subscribed".
+When the customer submits this form, their "Email Marketing Status" will update to "Subscribed".

 - Set the Sort Order

 For each Personalization, only one "Option" will display at a time to your customer.
 The sort order determines what content to display if a customer matches the criteria for multiple "Options".
 (We'll add the criteria next.)

 - Add in any general Content to display to the customer

 - Add in name variables if you want to personalize the content even further.